TLuan12/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: Testing GitHub page
 ---

+So you need to pay if the repo is in private mode.